The First Point

 beast took two giant steps forward and turned, putting himself directly in her

-Flames shot from the old dragon’s throat—an extended blaze that blew
+shot from the old dragon’s throat—an extended blaze that blew directly past

 “Thank